SeregPie/THREE.TextTexture/README.md

 # THREE.TextTexture

-A texture for writing text on the canvas.
+A `TextTexture` object is a texture for writing text on its canvas.

 ## dependencies